micromdm/nanomdm/docs/operations-guide.md

 * Endpoint: `/mdm`

 The primary MDM endpoint is `/mdm` and needs to correspond to the `ServerURL` key in the enrollment profile.
-Both command & result handling as well as check-in handling happens on at this endpoint by default.
+Both command & result handling as well as check-in handling happens on this endpoint by default.
 Note that if the `-checkin` switch is turned on then this endpoint will only handle command & result requests (having assumed that you updated your enrollment profile to include a separate `CheckInURL` key).
 Note the `-disable-mdm` switch will turn off this endpoint.

 ### MDM Check-in

 * Endpoint: `/checkin`

-This switch enables the separate MDM check-in endpoint and if enables needs to correspond to the `CheckInURL` key in the enrollment profile.
+The MDM check-in endpoint, if enabled, needs to correspond to the `CheckInURL` key in the enrollment profile.
 By default MDM check-ins are handled by the `/mdm` endpoint unless this switch is turned on in which case this endpoint handles them.
 This endpoint is disabled unless the `-checkin` switch is turned on.
 Note the `-disable-mdm` switch will turn off this endpoint.

 ### Push Cert

 * Endpoint: `/v1/pushcert`

 The push cert API endpoint allows for uploading an APNS push certificate.
 It takes a concatenated PEM-encoded APNs push certificate and private key as its HTTP body.
+Note the private key should not be encrypted.
 A quick way to utilize this endpoint is to use `curl`.
 For example:

 ```bash
 $ cat /path/to/push.pem /path/to/push.key | curl -T - -u nanomdm:nanomdm 'http://127.0.0.1:9000/v1/pushcert'